Sinn Fein leader to take part in RTE debate

 He said: “I want to welcome the decision by RTE to extend an invite to Mary Lou McDonald to take part in tomorrow’s party leaders’ debate on Prime Time, and I am happy to confirm that Mary Lou will be participating.

-“That being said, this should not have come down to a last-minute decision on the part of RTE.
+“That being said, this should not have come down to a last-minute decision on the part of RTE.”

+Sinn Fein had made repeated requests for their party leader to be included in the final televised debate airing days before the electorate go to the polls.

+The party previously wrote to the broadcaster after consulting with its legal team.

+Both Mr Varadkar and Mr Martin said they would have no issue with Ms McDonald’s participation.

+The Fine Gael leader acknowledged at the weekend that the election is now a “three-horse race”.

-Meanwhile, Fianna Fail and Fine Gael have criticised Sinn Fein’s tax pledges as “fantasy policies”, claiming they will hurt ordinary workers.
+Meanwhile, Fianna Fail and Fine Gael criticised Sinn Fein’s tax pledges as “fantasy policies”, claiming they will hurt ordinary workers.

 Paschal Donohoe said Fine Gael will seek to emphasise with voters that not all change is good, as recent polls showed a drop in support for the party.